pairofdocs/d2-drop-simulator/README.md

 - Ethereal status

+### Run `x` times
+Specify the number of runs to simulate with the text input field underneath the button `Run x times`.
+The results of the runs will be logged to the file `session.txt`.
+Drop sounds are disabled if the number of runs is more than 1.

 ### Drop Sounds
 A button to toggle drop sounds enables/disables playing a sound effect while loot is 'dropped' by a boss.
 D2 mp3 files from this reddit [thread](https://www.reddit.com/r/pathofexile/comments/9at2tw/d2_sounds_arranged_for_neversinks_filterblade/?utm_source=share&utm_medium=mweb&_branch_match_id=894651600463416745) are included in the `sound/` folder.